marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 Create a new game
 =================

-To create a new game you can either click on *new game* in you Overview or go to Editing mode and select *game - new game*.
+To create a new game you can either click on *new game* in you Overview or go to editing mode and select *game - new game*.

 .. image:: _static/Settings.PNG
     :alt:  300px